Metallic state in bosonic systems with continuously degenerate minima: Low energy effective theory

-with $B_{\lam} \gtrsim 1$ being a positive constant.
-Moreover, for the effective theory to be a description of the dynamics of modes lying close (compared to $\kap$) to the ring, the two scales $\lam$ and $\kap$ must be well separated which requires the bare interaction to be weak enough to satisfy $\mf{m} V_0 \ll B_{\lam}^{-1}$.
-Since $B_{\lam} \sim 1$ this leads to the condition for weak coupling,
+with $B_{\lam} \sim 1$ being a positive constant.
+Moreover, for the effective theory to be a description of the dynamics of the modes lying close (compared to $\kap$) to the ring, the two scales $\lam$ and $\kap$ must be well separated (i.e. $\lam \ll \kap$), which requires the bare interaction to be weak enough to satisfy,

+This is the condition for weak coupling, and it is analogous to the condition for weak-coupling in one-dimensional bosonic systems \cite{Lieb1963}.
+For future convenience we define the ratio,